bodywork-ml/bodywork-scikit-fastapi-project/README.md

 Head over to GitHub and create a new public repository for this project - we called ours [bodywork-scikit-fastapi-project](https://github.com/bodywork-ml/bodywork-scikit-fastapi-project).
 If you want to use Bodywork with private repos, you’ll have to configure Bodywork to authenticate with GitHub via SSH.
 The [Bodywork User Guide](https://bodywork.readthedocs.io/en/latest/user_guide/#working-with-private-git-repositories-using-ssh) contains details on how to do this, but we recommend that you come back to this at a later date and continue with a public repository for now.

-Clone your new repository locally,
+Next, clone your new repository locally,

 ```shell
 $ git clone https://github.com/bodywork-ml/bodywork-scikit-fastapi-project.git